vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3d414956-cb53-46f6-b386-3fc9bba11802)

-ROUTERS have unique IP Addresses for EACH of their interface connections, depending on their location.
+ROUTERS have unique IP Addresses for EACH of their Giao diện connections, depending on their location.

-The IP Address for the ROUTER's G0/0 Interface is:
+The Địa chỉ IP for the Router's G0/0 Giao diện is:
 192.168.1.254/24

-The IP Address for the ROUTER's G0/1 Interface is:
+The Địa chỉ IP for the Router's G0/1 Giao diện is:
 192.168.2.254/24

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6e593774-4113-4493-89bb-4d394cb29e1d)

-The IP Address depends on network address of the LAN it is connects to.
+The Địa chỉ IP depends on Mạng address of the LAN it is connects to.

-The NETWORK portion of given IP Address will be the same for all HOSTS on a given LAN.
+The Mạng portion of given Địa chỉ IP will be the same for all HOSTS on a given LAN.

 Example: